Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 For example, the following text refers to Snapmaker 2.0 as a single noun and a plural concept at the same time:

->Snapmaker 2.0, the modular 3-in-1 3D printers that unlock] your full creative potential, from 3D printing to laser engraving, cutting, and CNC carving.
+>Snapmaker 2.0, the modular 3-in-1 3D printers that unlock your full creative potential, from 3D printing to laser engraving, cutting, and CNC carving.
 Snapmaker 2.0 is smarter, faster, larger, and more powerful than ever before.
-It is a generation of 3-in-1 3D printers that com with everything you need!
+It is a generation of 3-in-1 3D printers that come with everything you need!

 Independently, each sentence in the text is correct, but this kind of switching creates difficulty for proofreading, content reuse, as well as localization.
 It can be improved by being more consistent in agreement: